eunomia-bpf/nvbit-tutorial/tools/mem_trace/README.md

 }
 ```

-The receiver thread:
-1. Continuously polls the channel for new data
-2. Processes received bytes in chunks of `mem_access_t` structures
-3. Formats and prints information about each memory access
-4. Continues until signaled to stop
+The receiver thread continuously polls the channel for new data, processes received bytes in chunks of `mem_access_t` structures, formats and prints information about each memory access, and continues until signaled to stop.

 ## How It Works: Device Side (inject_funcs.cu)